Hydrocodone/paracetamol: Legal status

-On 30 June 2009, a U.S. Food and Drug Administration (FDA) advisory panel voted by a narrow margin to advise the FDA to remove Vicodin and another opioid, Percocet, from the market because of "a high likelihood of overdose from prescription narcotics and acetaminophen products".
+In June 2009, a US Food and Drug Administration (FDA) advisory panel voted by a narrow margin to advise the FDA to remove Vicodin and another opioid, Percocet, from the market because of "a high likelihood of overdose from prescription narcotics and acetaminophen products".
 The panel also cited concerns of liver damage from their paracetamol component, which is also the main ingredient in commonly used nonprescription drugs such as Tylenol.
 Each year, paracetamol overdose is linked to about 400 deaths and 42,000 hospitalizations.

 In January 2011, the FDA asked manufacturers of prescription combination products that contain paracetamol to limit the amount of paracetamol to no more than 325 mg in each tablet or capsule within three years.
-The FDA also required manufacturers on all paracetamol containing products to issue a black box warning indicating the potential risk for severe liver injury and a warning highlighting potential for allergic reactions.
+The FDA also required manufacturers on all paracetamol-containing products to issue a black box warning indicating the potential risk for severe liver injury and a warning highlighting potential for allergic reactions.

-On 22 August 2014, the Drug Enforcement Administration (DEA) announced that all hydrocodone combination products (HCPs) will be rescheduled from Schedule III to Schedule II of the Controlled Substances Act (CSA), effective on 6 October 2014.
+In August 2014, the Drug Enforcement Administration (DEA) announced that all hydrocodone combination products (HCPs) would be rescheduled from schedule III to schedule II of the Controlled Substances Act (CSA), effective in October 2014.
 In 2010, more than 16,000 deaths were attributed to abuse of opioid drugs.
-Even though there are legitimate medical uses for HCPs, data suggest that a significant number of individuals misuse them.
+Even though there are legitimate medical uses for hydrocodone combination products, data suggest that a significant number of individuals misuse them.

 Popular culture

+Actor Matthew Perry struggled with his addiction to Vicodin for many years after a jet ski accident in 1997.

 In May 2017, professional golfer Tiger Woods was arrested by the police for driving under the influence.
 Woods said that this was due to four prescription drugs that he was taking for a back operation, one of which was Vicodin.

-Vicodin is mentioned in songs such as Juice Wrld's "Already Dead" Eminem's "Kill You", Blackbear's "Sniffing Vicodin in Paris", Kendrick Lamar's "A.D.H.D", Future's "Lay Up", Lupe Fiasco's "Mural", Queens of the Stone Age's "Feel Good Hit of the Summer", A Winged Victory for the Sullen's "Steep Hills of Vicodin Tears", Death Grips's "Anne Bonny" and The Wombats' "Give Me a Try".
-Vicodin use is a central theme in the 2004–2012 medical TV drama House, in which the lead character Dr. Gregory House is addicted to the drug combination.
+Gregory House, the main protagonist of House, constantly carries Vicodin with him and often takes it to relieve his leg pain, something that plays a major role throughout the series.